Secilia-Cxy/MTSA/README.md

 **d.
 BoxCox**

-==Write the mathematical formula for each algorithm in your report==
+<font color= #FF0000>Note: Write down the mathematical formula for each transform in your report.</font>

 ## Part 3 Metrics(20 pt)

 path: `src/utils/metrics.py`

 **Objective:** In this programming assignment, you will implement several metrics commonly used to evaluate the performance of predictive models.
 These metrics will help you assess the accuracy and quality of predictions made by models.
 Your task is to implement the Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), Symmetric Mean Absolute Percentage Error (SMAPE), and Mean Absolute Scaled Error (MASE) metrics.

+<font color= #FF0000>Note: Write down the mathematical formula for each metric in your report.</font>

 ## Part 4 Models(30 pt)